AlexMylet/FrontendProject-Team-18-GDP/README.md

 Adapting existing code to add gamification features

+See [API Contribution](./API-Contribution.md) for information on how to modify the API and call it

 ## How can I edit this code?

 There are several ways of editing your application.